ManthanBhatt/ManthanBhatt/README.md

 ## 📬 Contact Me

-Want to collaborate, discuss a project, or just talk about product ideas?
+Want to collaborate, discuss a project, or talk about product ideas?

 📧 **Email:** manthanbhatt6225@gmail.com